by Catherine M. Haug, December 2010 (originally The Diet Solution and Metabolic Typing); updated Apr 2019

 NOTE: Dr. Mercola calls this ‘Nutritional Typing’ or ‘NT.’
 An easy online test to determine your Nutritional Type is available on his website: Introduction to Nutritional Typing (2A) and The NT Test (2B).
 The three types are: Protein, Carb, and Mixed.

-I am a Protein- or P-Type, which I attribute to my Viking and Saami heritage.
+I am a Protein- or P-Type, which I attribute to my Viking and Saami heritage Scandinavia).
 I do pretty much follow the dietary recommendations from the Diet Solution program, which is geared towards Protein Types.

 The following define the types by food categories: